Zerocool211/ProjectZ/README.md

 Things That Have Been Added:

-Fake Diamond
-Fake Diamond Sword
-Fake Diamond Shovel
-Fake Diamond Pickaxe
-Fake Diamond Axe
-Fake Diamond Hoe
-Fake Diamond Block
+Fake Diamond, Fake Diamond Sword, Fake Diamond Shovel, Fake Diamond Pickaxe, Fake Diamond Axe, Fake Diamond Hoe and Fake Diamond Block

 Fake diamond tools will have 15 times less durability than diamond tools and FD armor will have 5 times less durability